The first row is for desktop, and second row is for Tab and Mobile.

 – Serena Williams

-Brockwell’s achievements in sport are recognised locally in the Active Chesterfield Awards and Derbyshire Awards (Winners 2019, 2018, 2017).
-We have also been recognised nationally through the Youth Sport Trust as Outstanding Primary School 2017.
-This is due to the high percentage of children engaging in tournaments, festivals and clubs and the quality and range of physical activity in lesson time.
-With new sports for all including Boccia, Cheerleading, Fencing, Yoga, Dance, New Age Kurling and Quidditch, all children can get involved and develop active, healthy habits.
+Brockwell’s achievements in sport are recognised locally in the Active Chesterfield Awards and Derbyshire Awards This is due to the high percentage of children engaging in tournaments, festivals and clubs and the quality and range of physical activity in lesson time.
+With sports for all including Boccia & New Age Kurling, all children can get involved and develop active, healthy habits.
 We aim to give EVERY child the physical literacy, emotional and thinking skills to achieve in P.E., Sport and Life.

-We have strong links with the School Sports Partnership and local clubs such as the CLTA, Chesterfield Hockey, Athletics and Golf.
+We have strong links with the School Sports Partnership, Chesterfield Football Club and local clubs such as the CLTA, Chesterfield Hockey, Athletics and Golf.

 Active Playtimes include daily options of track, trim trail, dodgeball, basketball, football, multi-sports and skipping.